duhbe/Messager/README.md

 # Messager
-8x8x8 message display with ESP32 and MicroPython
+Message display device accessible from the Internet.
+Use a ESP8266, a WDT588, and 8 8x8 LED matrices.